Kiri487/2025-Fall-3DCV-Final_Project/README.md

 <img src="./architecture.png" width="450" alt=""/>

 ### Our Modifications: Alternative Backbones
-In this project, we replaced the standard ResNet backbone with three state-of-the-art architectures to investigate the impact of **spatial resolution** and **global context** on pose accuracy, specifically focusing on strict metrics (e.g., 2cm/2deg).
+In this project, we replaced the standard ResNet backbone with three architectures.

 We implemented the following backbones for comparison: